dotnet/symstore/src/dotnet-symbol/README.md

 # Symbol downloader dotnet cli extension #

 This tool can download all the files needed for debugging (symbols, modules, SOS and DAC for the coreclr module given) for any given core dump, minidump or any supported platform's file formats like ELF, MachO, Windows DLLs, PDBs and portable PDBs.
+See [debugging coredumps](https://github.com/dotnet/diagnostics/blob/master/documentation/debugging-coredump.md) for more details.

     Usage: dotnet symbol [options] <FILES>